franaguila/franaguila.github.io/_posts/2017-1-22-how-not-to-build-algorithms.md

 I recently came across a [podcast](https://cdt.org/blog/tech-talk-weapons-of-math-destruction/) of the Center for Democracy & Technology (CDT) on Cathy O'Neil's research and book entitled, _Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy_.
 Here she discusses how models and algorithms are imperfect and can create biased decisions (humans create them after all).

 In the podcast, she talks about the 2008 financial crisis.
 The mathematical models used in subprime lending were carelessly built (you could of course add greed into this equation).
-The models were created with faulty assumptions like, (1) residential real estate would always appreciate and (2) mortgage defaults were independent and identically distributed.
+The models were created with faulty assumptions like, (1) residential real estate prices would always appreciate and (2) mortgage defaults were independent and identically distributed.
 Eventually what resulted was the biggest financial crisis since the Great Depression.

 She also described how policing algorithms have wrongfully labeled people as high risk offenders.
 Arrests are used to predict future crimes committed, and police are usually deployed to areas where more arrests took place.
 But arrests don't necessary equate to crime, and so the whole process contributes to uneven policing.